Hakewood History, Family Crest & Coats of Arms

 Early History of the Hakewood family

-Another 139 words (10 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hakewood History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hakewood research.
+Another 70 words (5 lines of text) covering the years 1455, 1487 and 1394 are included under the topic Early Hakewood History in all our PDF Extended History products and printed products wherever possible.

 Hakewood Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Hakewood has been spelled many different ways, including Hackwood, Hakewood, Hawkwood, Haykwood, Hakwood, Ackwood, Akwood, Hackward and many more.

 Early Notables of the Hakewood family (pre 1700)